Why one press release won’t make you a star overnight

 A press release is not a newsletter or a glossy magazine.
 Its only purpose is to provide information.
 So the layout and structure should be as clear and easy-to-use as possible.

-The basic structure of a press release is title, short summary of main points, elaboration of main points, contact information plus, if necessary, some additional information to the editor about yourself or the series.
+The basic structure of a press release is title, short summary of main points, elaboration of main points, contact information, plus, if necessary, some additional information to the editor about yourself or the series.
 The layout should be functional.
-There is no room for fancy designs, just your logo and those of your sponsors plus a few (light) photos.
+There is no room for fancy designs, just your logo and those of your sponsors, plus a few (light) photos.
 End of story.

 Why?
 Because you don’t want the journalist to download heavy documents that are long to open and difficult to copy and paste from (even more so from a mobile device).
-If you over-complicate the simple task of reading a press release and extracting the main information in more than a couple of minutes, the journalist will move on to the next email and there goes your article…
+If you overcomplicate the simple task of reading a press release and extracting the main information in more than a couple of minutes, the journalist will move on to the next email, and there goes your article.

 5. Regularity